Matt Szczur: Early life

 Szczur was born in Cape May Court House, New Jersey, and grew up in the Erma section of Lower Township, New Jersey.
 He attended Lower Cape May Regional High School, where he earned varsity letters in football, baseball, and track and field.
 Szczur was drafted in the 2007 Major League Baseball draft out of high school by the Los Angeles Dodgers in the 38th round, but decided to attend Villanova University instead.

 College career

 Szczur played both football and baseball for the Villanova Wildcats.

 Football

 In football, Szczur played wide receiver, running back, wildcat quarterback and was a return specialist on special teams.
-During his junior season, he Szczur was a consensus All-American and was named the CAA Offensive Player of the Year as Villanova went on to win its first-ever FCS National Championship.
+During his junior season, he was a consensus All-American and was named the CAA Offensive Player of the Year as Villanova went on to win its first-ever FCS National Championship.
 In the 2009 NCAA Division I Football Championship Game, he gained 270 all-purpose yards and was awarded MVP honors.